chrokh/toow-old/_sources/chapters/inheritance.md

 ### Hiding

-Before moving on we need to talk about a concept that isn't actually only related to inheritance, namely method hiding.
+Before moving on we need to talk about a feature that isn't actually only related to inheritance but often comes up when we fail to remember to use the keyword `override`.
+That feautre is "method hiding".
 Let's say we have a method in a subclass with the same signature as one in the superclass and we mark the method in the subclass as `new` rather than `override`.
 In this case we are *not* using overriding.
 Instead we are using what is known as "hiding".